karentzos/Git-Intro-by-Google-Coursera/README.md

    On the most of the cases this error appears when you suddenly lose the .git file from the specific directory.
    Use "git rm --cached . -rf" inside the problematic directory.

+H. Playing with branches:

+git branch                  : check the branches git branch new-name         : create new name git checkout new-name       : navigate to the new branch git checkout -b new-name    : create new branch and navigate to it. git branch -d new-name      : delete selected branch (if there isn't any changes, or merged) git branch -D new-name      : force delete selected branch (if the changes aren't merged you can use this command)

+   MERGING:
+	combine data + history
+        git merge new-name (checkout to master firstly)